2026 gas tax holidays

 Georgia House Bill 1199, signed into law by Governor Brian P. Kemp on March 20, 2026, immediately suspended the collection of motor fuel excise taxes.

-Georgia’s gas tax holiday does not apply to local sales or use taxes.
+The gas tax holiday did not apply to local sales or use taxes.
 See the Georgia Department of Revenue for more details.

 Indiana

 On April 8, 2026, Indiana Governor Mike Braun signed an executive order establishing a 30-day gas tax holiday.
-The order suspends the state’s 7% sales tax on gasoline from April 8 through May 8, 2026, at which point the governor will reevaluate the continued need for the gas tax holiday “based on the circumstances in the Middle East.”
+The order suspended the state’s 7% sales tax on gasoline from April 8 through May 8, 2026, at which point the governor reevaluated the continued need for the gas tax holiday “based on the circumstances in the Middle East.”

-The Indiana Department of Revenue was quick to publish guidance for the gas use tax holiday.
+See Indiana Department of Revenue’s guidance for the gas use tax holiday for specifics.

 Utah